The Power of Early Education

 When we foster empathy, trust, and cooperative relationships from early childhood, these core qualities lay the foundation for children to grow into compassionate, peaceful, and responsible citizens who respect diversity, care for the environment, and contribute positively throughout life.
 Conversely, children who demonstrate a lack of empathy and trust during their early years are more likely to demonstrate antisocial and delinquent behaviours later in adolescence, and also face greater risk of adult psychopathology.

-Education, at its best, should help children discover their abilities, think independently, develop good values, and learn to care for others and their community.
-It should prepare them not just for school, but for life.
+Education, at its best, should help children discover their potential, build a healthy brain and body, develop strong values, and learn to care for themselves, others and their community.